Portfolio Expansion & Scaling

 Timeline Instability

 Launch dates move.
 Hiring plans shift.
 Licensing windows compress.
-Capital is redirected toward acceleration rather than refinement.
+Capital is redirected toward acceleration instead of refinement.

 Replication Before Refinement

-Layouts are repeated before performance feedback is fully documented.
+Layouts repeat before performance feedback is documented.
 Square footage scales faster than profitability discipline.
 Infrastructure decisions become permanent cost structures.

 How Expansion Becomes Repeatable

-Repeatable growth requires reducing variability at its source.
+Repeatable growth means reducing variability at its source.
 We intervene where cost and timeline instability originate.

 Budget Discipline

 Actual spend is benchmarked against market norms.
-Variance is identified before replication compounds it.
+Variance is caught before replication compounds it.

 Scope Control

 Vendor scopes, specifications, and program requirements are documented in detail.
-Change orders decrease when scope is defined early.
+Change orders fall when scope is defined early.

 Site Logic

-Trade area selection and footprint sizing align with performance data.
-Expansion targets are evaluated against margin durability.
+Trade-area selection and footprint sizing align with performance data.
+Targets are evaluated against margin durability.

 Timeline Governance

-Time from lease execution to first patient anchors execution planning.
+Time from lease execution to first patient anchors planning.
 Construction, hiring, and licensing are sequenced accordingly.

 Lease & TI Strategy

 Lease structure and improvement allowances support long-term performance.
-Concessions are evaluated through durability, not optics.
+Concessions are judged on durability, not optics.

 Structured Standardization